poroping/terraform-provider-fortios/docs/resources/icap_profile.md

 * `request` - Enable/disable whether an HTTP request is passed to an ICAP server.
 Valid values: `disable` `enable` .
 * `request_failure` - Action to take if the ICAP server cannot be contacted when processing an HTTP request.
 Valid values: `error` `bypass` .
 * `request_path` - Path component of the ICAP URI that identifies the HTTP request processing service.
 * `request_server` - ICAP server to use for an HTTP request.
-This attribute must reference one of the following datasources: `icap.server.name` .
+This attribute must reference one of the following datasources: `icap.server.name` `icap.server-group.name` .
 * `respmod_default_action` - Default action to ICAP response modification (respmod) processing.
 Valid values: `forward` `bypass` .
 * `response` - Enable/disable whether an HTTP response is passed to an ICAP server.
 Valid values: `disable` `enable` .
 * `response_failure` - Action to take if the ICAP server cannot be contacted when processing an HTTP response.
 Valid values: `error` `bypass` .
 * `response_path` - Path component of the ICAP URI that identifies the HTTP response processing service.
 * `response_req_hdr` - Enable/disable addition of req-hdr for ICAP response modification (respmod) processing.
 Valid values: `disable` `enable` .
 * `response_server` - ICAP server to use for an HTTP response.
-This attribute must reference one of the following datasources: `icap.server.name` .
+This attribute must reference one of the following datasources: `icap.server.name` `icap.server-group.name` .
 * `scan_progress_interval` - Scan progress interval value.
 * `streaming_content_bypass` - Enable/disable bypassing of ICAP server for streaming content.
 Valid values: `disable` `enable` .
+* `timeout` - Time (in seconds) that ICAP client waits for the response from ICAP server.
 * `icap_headers` - Configure ICAP forwarded request headers.
 The structure of `icap_headers` block is documented below.

 The `icap_headers` block contains: